Why general anesthesia or “dentistry while asleep”?

 - Wear short sleeves, loose fitting clothing and flat shoes.

-For appointment longer than 2-3 hours, please bring a complete change of clothing.
+For appointments longer than 2-3 hours, please bring a complete change of clothing.

 - Do not wear contact lenses; do not wear make-up, nail polish or hand/face creams/lotions.